 Cool Cars for Kids Board of Directors

-Our board is a group of both car enthusiasts and medical professionals.
+Our board is a group of both car enthusiasts, supporters and medical professionals.

 Michael Tillson III, President and Director (Pennsylvania)